Challenging water quality / contingency measures / administrative offenses / exceptions / exemptions / approval of BWMS:

 Approval

 The Ballast Water Management Convention stipulates an approval of ballast water management systems (BWMS) by the Flag State whose ships are to be fitted with such systems.
-The Code for Approvals of Ballast Water Management Systems (BWMS Code) contains the details for the approval of BWMS; the Federal Maritime and Hydrographic Agency (BSH) issues a certificate of the type approval.
+The Code for Approvals of Ballast Water Management Systems (BWMS Code) contains the binding details for the approval of BWMS; the Federal Maritime and Hydrographic Agency (BSH) issues the respective type approval certificate.

-Ballast water management systems using active substances can only be approved, if the environmental and operational soundness of the active substance has been demonstrated.
+Ballast water management systems using active substances can only be approved, if has been demonstrated that the active substance ecologically compatible and safe to use.
 The Marine Environmental Protection Committee (MEPC) of the International Maritime Organization (IMO) approves active substances, supported by the expert group GESAMP (Group of Experts on the Scientific Aspects of Marine Environmental Protection).
 Approvals of systems using active substances are based on the Procedure for approval of ballast water management systems that make use of active substances (G9).

 In Germany, the Federal Maritime and Hydrographic Agency (BSH) is responsible for the approval of BWMS.
 The BSH is supported by experts of the Federal institute for risk assessment, the German Environment Agency and the BG Verkehr.